gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    matching hashing algorithms it is RECOMMENDED to indicate a preference for such algorithms.
-Note, however as the SCTP AUTH hashing algorithm is chosen during SCTP association handshake it can't be changed once it is know what is supported in DTLS by the peer endpoint.
+Note, however as the SCTP AUTH hashing algorithm is chosen during SCTP association handshake it can't be changed once it is known what is supported in DTLS by the peer endpoint.

 ## Authentication